Daniel2193/PSVR_JoyCon_VR_Bridge/README.md

 - Then copy the "hidapi.dll" file from "PSVR_JoyCon_VR_Bridge/FreePieIO_Module/PrecompiledResources/hidapi.dll" to your FreePie install directory (default: C:\Program Files (x86)\FreePie\).
 You can build the DLL file from this (https://github.com/libusb/hidapi) repository if you want to do it yourself or have problems with the precompiled DLL.

+- Make sure your Joycons are connected to your Computer.
+Then start the "FreePieIO_Module.exe".
+After a few seconds the last line should be "Awaiting calibration...".
+Place the Joycons on a flat surface and Press ENTER/RETURN to start the calibration.
+After the calibration is done you should be good to go.

 # Mapping